emsec/EK_feistel/README.md

 * Log in

 ### Nice to have in Plasma Desktop
 Similar to Windows there is a start button in the lower left corner which can be used to start every available app.
-The most important ones are "Konsole" (in System) and "Qt Creator" (in Development).
+The most important apps for this project are "Konsole" (in System) and "Qt Creator" (in Development).
 I use to pull the appropriate icons to the desktop ("Copy Here") so that launching them gets very easy.

 ## Build an Run the Feistel Function App
 ### Build